How to remember words – the seven steps

 Where do the 7 steps come from

 Language learning specialists would not be specialists when they would not quarrel.
 However, their common advice is 4+1+1+1.
 The first 4 actions include hearing, reading, and semantisation, so getting to know the meaning of a word, writing it, or storing it, preferably embedded in a sentence.
-Next comes consolidation: you repeat it in a spoken or written exercise, or you hear it and you read it once again – preferably in different sentences and situations.

 You can